-Indeed, during the phase transition among our $n$-DTCs, we identify a new form of DTC that is fully thermalized but still exhibits robust subharmonic oscillations for some observables.
-The thermalization saturates quickly but is restricted in subspaces of the whole Hilbert space and remains there for an expentially long time $\sim e^{O(L)}$.
-Such restriction is due to the symmetries of our model in the unperturbed case but is robust against perturbations even if they break the symmetries.
+Indeed, during the phase transition among our $n$-DTCs, we identify a new form of DTC that is fully thermalized (in subspace) but still exhibits robust subharmonic oscillations for some observables.
+The thermalization saturates quickly but is restricted in subspaces of the full Hilbert space and remains there for an exponentially long time $\sim e^{O(L)}$.
+Such restriction is due to the symmetries of our model in the unperturbed case, but is robust against perturbations even if they break the symmetries.
 The subharmonic oscillations can be viewed as a thermal state restricted in one subspace, cyclically jumping to another subspace without mixing with other subspaces, which can be observed by measuring the symmetry charges that divide those subspaces.
 We call this new phase a \textit{subspace-thermal DTC} (ST-DTC).
-The ST-DTC is different from MBL-DTC: In MBL-DTC~\cite{else2016floquet,yao2017discrete}, the system retains the memory of its initial state forever, whereas, in ST-DTC, the memory is lost at the early time due to the thermalization in subspaces.
-The ST-DTC is also different from prethermal-DTC: in the prethermal-DTC, the lifetime scale exponentially~\cite{else2017prethermal} with the driving frequency $e^{O(\omega_0/J)}$ ($J$ is the local energy scale), whereas the lifetime of ST-DTC is not directly related with $\omega_0$, but with the system size $e^{O(L)}$ similar to MBL-DTC.
-In addition, the robust subharmonic response in the prethermal-DTC only holds for low-energy initial states~\cite{else2017prethermal}, whereas in the ST-DTC it holds for almost every initial state.